psycho-baller/linkmaxxing/README.md

 We believe LinkMaxxing can become a core part of how people grow, not just as communicators, but as humans who want to connect more deeply.

 Built with ❤️ using React Router v7, Convex, Clerk, Polar.sh, ZepCloud, Speechmatics, Vapi, GraphDB, VectorDB, and OpenAI

+## Competition

+There are dozens of platforms that promise communication transformation like getfluently.app (a YC-backed company), but there are several problems that are left unsolved for several audiences:

+* People don’t have the time to sit and talk to an AI
+* Most platforms are focused on non-native English speakers.
+But there’s an untapped market for:

+  * busy professionals:

+    * who need to become master communnicators to excel at their job
+    * who talk to A LOT of people everyday and would benefit from improving their communication skills
+  * people who love socializing and want to make the best of each interaction they have with someone *
+* A lot of these platforms are money hungry and get a lot of negative reviews saying they kept on getting billed despite cancelling their plan.
+They don’t allow free trials or their free version is very limited -> we can be open-source

+Many virtual meeting bots exist which help storing and remember everything that was shared during these meetings, but physical meetups are served only by expensive AI wearables that raise significant privacy concerns.
+We believe we can bring forth a privacy-first approach for remembering all your in-person interactions with 3 key features enhancing it:

+1. **Memory Vault that grows with you:** A secure, evolving vault that stores summaries, key facts, reflections, and relational cues from your conversations.
+As you engage with more people, it reveals how your relationships connect and evolve, helping you understand, manage, and strengthen them over time.
+2. **Contextual Reflection:** Lets users revisit past conversations and dig deeper: analyzing specific moments, identifying speech patterns to improve, and exploring what topics or insights could spark stronger future conversations.
+3. **Adaptive Learning:** Evolves into a personalized communication coach that grows with you — tracking your speaking patterns, learning your strengths and blind spots, and refining its feedback to guide you toward more confident, intentional, and impactful conversations